Youth is being served at Mead where six of seven state qualifiers are juniors or younger.

 Last year he had an epic season series with University’s Jake Mason at 160 pounds.
 The two met five times last season with Mason holding a 3-2 edge.
 They never got the chance to resolve it at state because of Rogers’ appendicitis.
 Mason captured his second title.

-Summer served as training ground for this weekend and the catalyst for his goal to become an Olympian.
+Summer served as training ground for this weekend and the catalyst for Rogers’ goal to become an Olympian.

-Golding began wrestling in second grade, but didn’t get serious, he said, until ninth grade.
+Golding began wrestling in second grade, but didn’t get serious until ninth grade.
 He placed eighth in state that year.

 “I was a hyper kid,” he said. “(His parents) put me in SJW (the area’s beginning junior wrestling program) to let some of my energy out.”